ahmar46/Dynamic-Clock/README.md

-### This is good a looking Analogue watch made for learning pur.
+### This is good a looking Analogue watch made for learning purp.

 ### Technologies Used: HTML, CSS & JavaScript.